MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-02-Explore-data.md

 ## Query data in files

-1. Under the existing code cell, use the **+** icon to add a new code cell.
+1. Move the mouse under the existing code cell, and use the **+ Code** icon that appears to add a new code cell.
 Then in the new cell, enter and run the following code to load the data from the files and view the first 100 rows.

     ```python
    df = spark.read.load('spark_lab/*.csv', format='csv')